-60 Access to Licensed Premises
+59 Access to Licensed Premises

-- (1) With limited exceptions, the access of children and young people to those gambling premises that are adult only environments will not be permitted. - (2) We will consult with Humberside police and the local safeguarding childrens board (LSCB) on any application that indicates there may be concerns over access for children or vulnerable people. - (3) We will judge the individual merits of each separate application before deciding whether to impose conditions to protect children on particular categories of premises.
+- (1) With limited exceptions, the access of children and young people to those gambling premises that are adult only environments will not be permitted. - (2) We will seek to limit the advertising for premises so that gambling products are not aimed at children or advertised in such a way that makes them attractive to children. - (3) We will consult with Humberside police and the local child protection board on any application that indicates there may be concerns over access for children or vulnerable people. - (4) We will judge the individual merits of each separate application before deciding whether to impose conditions to protect children on particular categories of premises.
 This may include: - supervision of entrances; - segregation of gambling areas from areas frequented by children; - supervision of gaming machines in non-adult gambling specific premises.

-61 Vulnerable Persons
+60 Vulnerable Persons